-The General Option.
-A student who wants a broad civil engineering education can elect the General Civil Engineering option (the General Option, for short).
+The General Option: A student who wants a broad civil engineering education can elect the General CivilEngineering option (the General Option, for short).
 The specific course requirements of the General Option are described in Chapter 5.
-Students who are interested in the General Option are encouraged to discuss with the Associate Head & Director of Undergraduate Studies.
+Students who are interested in the General Option are encouraged to discuss it with the Assistant Director of Undergraduate Programs.

-Curricular Requirements Associated with Engineering Design.
-The concept of "engineering design" is central to the study of civil engineering.
-The term "design" means different things to different people, but in the context of civil engineering, we mean the process of using fundamental engineering principles in the creation of some facility or process to solve engineering problems or to meet societal demand, such as building a bridge or designing a water treatment plant.
+Curricular Requirements Associated with Engineering Design: The concept of "engineering design" is central to the study of civil engineering.
+The term "design" means different things to different people, butin the context of civil engineering, we mean the process of using fundamental engineering principles in the creation of some facility or process to solve engineering problems or to meet societal demand, such asbuilding a bridge or designing a water treatment plant.
 The key ideas are creation and synthesis.
 Almost every class in the civil engineering course catalog (see Chapter 6) is a combination of fundamental ideas and their implementation through engineering design.
-Therefore, each course has some design content associated with it (there are a few exceptions).
+Therefore, each course has some design contentassociated with it (there are a few exceptions).